MDR (Regulation (EU) 2017/745)¶

 If you place or make a medical device available, or put them into service, on the European market, then you must comply with the Medical Device Regulation (MDR).

-At least one application running on top of Compliant Kubernetes was certified according to MDR as a software medical device class IIa.
+As of 2023, there is at least one Medical Device Software running on Compliant Kubernetes that is CE certified according to MDR class IIa.

 Article 110: Data protection¶

 This article makes explicit reference to GDPR.
 See GDPR controls.

 Annex I: General Safety and Performance Requirements¶